Mountea-Framework/.github/profile/README.md

 ## Installation

 Download the plugin (either from Releases or from Marketplace).
-For more detailed guide take a look at Wiki page.
+For a more detailed guide take a look at the Wiki page for each plugin.

 1. Download the branch release you are interested in
 2. Instal the plugin to your Game Project (within /Plugin folder)

 ## Branches

-* Master: A master branch, should be always relevant to most current Engine version and stable.
+* Master: A master branch, should always be relevant to the most current Engine version and stable.
 * Version Branch: A stable branch for specified Engine version.
-* Version Brach_Dev: A development branch for specified Engine version.
+* Version Brach_Dev: A development branch for a specified Engine version.